 If you suffer from tactile sensory issues then you might find that touching certain things causes you physical discomfort.
 Imagine that sock hem rubbing on your toes actually causing you incredible amounts of pain and you might have an idea of what someone with spd feels like every day.

 Mainly, people that suffer from this problem find that smells make them feel physically sick.
-They aren’t able to distinguish from a nice smell or a nasty one.
+They aren’t able to distinguish between a nice smell or a nasty one.
 They just know that if it’s a strong smell then it’s likely to make them sick.

 Your vestibular sense is the sense that keeps your balance.
 As the water in your ears, it keeps you know which way is up.
 When you can’t process this sense, suddenly everything becomes more confusing and you become very clumsy.
 Add this to any one of the sense problems above and you have a pretty frustrating day ahead.